 Hebrews 10:24-25 tells us not to neglect to gather together but to do so regularly to “stir up one another to love and good works.”
 In our gathering, we worship with songs that declare God as our King, reminding us Whose we are.
 We study scripture, exploring its context and connections, inviting it to mold our outlook to reflect Christ’s.
 We practice spiritual disciplines like prayer and communion that nourish our souls.
 And we catch a glimpse of the hope and love of God’s diverse Kingdom as we enjoy one another in ordinary moments of conversation and coffee.

 We believe that spiritual formation starts from the very beginning, and so we know it’s just as crucial for our kids to experience the power of gathering together weekly as it is for us.
 Offered at our Winter Garden Campus.

 Our Wednesday night gatherings are our main space for student discipleship.
 Here, students are challenged to let God’s word, his marvelous friendship, and the experience of being in a biblical community radically shape their character, relationships, and purpose.
 Offered at our Winter Garden Campus.

+We want Mosaic to be a community where people feel safe to admit their struggles and encounter the gospel.
 God deeply desires us to experience freedom, using it to love and serve one another without fear or manipulation (Galatians 5).
 Transformation to living freely happens when the gospel informs our identity, redeeming even the darkest, most brutal aspects of our lives through the power of his Spirit and a supportive, biblical community.
-Recovery Groups and counseling can help you learn how to practically apply the gospel to the areas of your life where you experience struggle with addiction, abuse, loss, trauma, or hurt.
+Recovery Groups can help you learn how to practically apply the gospel to the areas of your life where you experience struggle with addiction, abuse, loss, trauma, or hurt.